 Lyrically, its simplicity is its genius.
 With just a handful of lines, Brown channels both arrogance and vulnerability, turning the desire for adoration into something universal and timeless.
 It’s not just about rock-star ego: it’s about the raw human craving to be seen, to matter, to be worshipped.

-The track’s impact went far beyond its hypnotic groove and iconic opening line.
+The song's impact went far beyond its hypnotic groove and iconic opening line.
 It captured the restless energy of late-80s Britain, giving a voice to a generation disillusioned with Thatcher-era politics but hungry for escape, euphoria, and identity.
 The Stone Roses bridged the gap between guitar-driven indie rock and the emerging rave culture, creating a blueprint that countless bands would follow.

 'I Wanna Be Adored' did not just begin an album; it launched a movement, and for a brief, fleeting moment, it propelled The Stone Roses to be the most important band in Britain.